 Looking through the window of an upholsterer, women sit at their sewing machines.
 Three boys are delivering pamphlets and brochures.
 I seem to be following them, but they are much faster than I am.
 In Dover Street, some houses have bull nosed verandas.
 In Kensington Street, there are fine, old, detached double storey homes.
 They have beautiful cast iron filigree on the balconies.

 Back on Kensington Street, blocks of units have replaced houses.
 A small piece of land is now an empty playground.
 With no trees, it’s a sun trap.
 I wonder how much use it gets.
 Along the far side is what was once a basketball court.
 The line markings are faded and a vine creeps along the cracked concrete floor.

 On the corner, I recognise a temple that I have passed on another discovery.
 This time I stop.
 Two men and a woman are outside with several coloured plastic bowls spilling leaves of red and gold paper.
 The man in a white tunic must be a priest.
 They start to feed the paper into the mouth of an elaborate incinerator.
 I try to converse but they don’t speak English.
 Instead they indicate that I should go inside.

 Along Gower Street, a few impressive houses stand out from the unit blocks.
 One built in 1890 has been restored beautifully, but others need a good dose of TLC.
 The upkeep on these old mansions must be costly.

 I return to browse through Sweets Workshop.
 Emma Simmons is in attendance, her artwork among the pieces on display.
 I particularly like those depicting places I know – The Sydney Olympic Milk Bar and the Valhalla Cinema.
-We chat a bit and then head to Heritage Coffee Brewers for a coffee.
+We chat a bit and then I head to Heritage Coffee Brewers for a coffee.
 It seems popular with locals.
 The menu looks good but I’m not ready for lunch.

 The Darrel Jackson Gardens are buzzing.
 Children ride bikes.
 Others refine their skills on the skateboard ramps.
 Some are trying their hand at cricket and a tennis lesson is in progress.
 No one is interested in the large chess board.
 I’m reluctant to take photos.
 Photographers are not usually welcome around children.
 But I do photograph the painted feature wall which leads on to Summer Hill Square.

 I smile at the butcher’s name: “Two Fat Butchers” and wander through “The Trading Circle”, a not for profit enterprise whose mission is to “empower women to trade out of poverty”.

 Anyone with an interest in architecture would, like me, enjoy the stroll up and down Smith Street.
 Some of these buildings are heritage listed with old facades dating back to the late 1800s or early 1900s.
 The front yard of one of the homes has a fine collection of garden gnomes.

 One Penny Red, a restaurant in the old Post Office, is my planned lunch spot but my backpack and shorts won’t fit in with the linen napkins and wine glasses.
 Instead, I poke around a few gift shops before tucking into a delicious salad at Envy Café.

 Unfortunately, Delmar Gallery in Victoria Street (part of Trinity College) is closed.
 Last on my list is The Vajrayana Institute (a Tibetan Buddhist Centre), on Victoria Square.
 I walk back and forth until I eventually find a sign on a gate right where it should be.
 I don’t go in but spy a bumper sticker on a car outside.
 It says “my religion is kindness”.

-(NOTE that the time indicated on the map does not allow for any stops.
+And a map to assist you: (You can download it here) (NOTE that the time indicated on the map does not allow for any stops.
 I take an average of 4-5 hours when I explore):